TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/TcaDefaults.rst

 The full path of a setting include the table and the field name: `TCAdefaults.[table name].[field]`

-This key is also available on a page TSconfig level, the order of default values when creating new records in the backend is this:
+This key is also available on :ref:`Page TSconfig level <pageTsTcaDefaults>`, the order of default values when creating new records in the backend is this:

 #.
 Value from $GLOBALS['TCA']

 #.
 Value from User TSconfig (these settings)

 #.
-Value from Page TSconfig
+Value from :ref:`Page TSconfig <pageTsTcaDefaults>`

 #.
 Value from "defVals" GET variables